cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 * For a rump of type array and map, the affix also needs to be an array or a map.
-  For an array, the elements from the prefix are prepended, and the elements from a suffix are appended to the rump array.
+  For an array, the elements from the prefix are prepended to the rump array, while the elements from a suffix are appended.
   For a map, the entries in the affix are added to those of the rump;
   prefix and suffix references differ in how entries with identical keys are combined: for prefix references, an entry in the rump with